 Today, we received an announcement from the folks at Joomla! which we couldn't pass up.
 The Joomla CMS has been downloaded more than 50 million times.
 Just as impressive, Joomla is currently being download at 1 million downloads a month.

 Joomla is used to build, organize, manage and publish content for websites, blogs, Intranets and mobile applications.
 A few other milestones to note is that Joomla is also currently the world’s second most utilized CMS behind WordPress and ahead of Drupal.
 If you do the math, that translates to 3.1% of all the world’s Web properties now run on the Joomla platform.
 Joomla! is also claiming that about 630,000 people have had input into the CMS since its launch in 2005.

 A constant worry of mine as CMS Report's editor is that we won't have enough articles to publish and give you reason to visit this little site of ours.
 Luckily, authors and contributors with interest in content management systems constantly prove that such my worries are unnecessary.
 This year almost 900 articles were submitted to CMS Report.
 I can't tell you how grateful I am for every article that was submitted to our site.
 Of those 900 submissions, we deemed only 300 of those articles worthy to publish based on quality of the writing and whether we felt the story was of interest to our readers.

-I just spent much of my morning looking at all the great content management related stories CMS Report covered this year.
-Below are the top ten stories of 2012 that we posted here at CMSReport.com.
-The stories in this list are ranked based on the rate they were viewed since they were first appeared online.
+So do you want to know which CMS stories were the best of the best?
+Below are the top ten stories of 2013 that we posted here at CMSReport.com.
+The stories in this list are ranked based on the rate they were viewed since the article first appeared online.